-Foreigners who opt to reside in Singapore to run their business will however go through a very stringent process.
+Foreigners who opt to reside in Singapore to run their business will however go through a very stringent process for their work visa.
 Therefore, it’s recommended that all owners who want to manage their company’s operations and be present in Singapore seek approval from the MOM forehand, and perhaps obtain an Employment Pass or an EntrePass.

-You should take note that only an individual with a SingPass or CorpPass can proceed to submit any online transactions, this means only legal residents in Singapore are able to do thos.
+As a foreigner you don’t have a valid working visa, and if any of the proposed partners do not have a SingPass, it is highly disadveantegs for your business.
+The reason is that only an individual with a SingPass or CorpPass can proceed to submit any online business transactions, this means only legal residents in Singapore are able to do thos.
 They must log in to BizFile+ using their identification number (NRIC or FIN) and SingPass/CorpPass.